onsubmit/web-component-factory/README.md

 Any other provided attributes:

 1. Are automatically observed for changes to their values.
 Value changes will trigger the `attributeChangedCallback` if provided.
+This behavior can be overriden.
+See [Attribute Observability](#attribute-observability).
 1. Are made available as expression placeholders.
 1. Can override any attribute of the same name specified on the parent `<web-component-factory>`.